 The European production facility is in difficulty having invested in antiquated green-screen systems which they intend to replace with one global ERP that allows the real-time exchange of information between sales, production, marketing, purchasing and procurement.
 It also allows for the relocation and outsourcing of production to China.

-However, the path to this new system is tortuous and budget-consuming, notably due to the lack of operational documentation, the need for in-depth analyses, the lack of a framework for the new IS and a significant need for resources.
+However, the path to this new system is tortuous and budget-consuming, notably due to the lack of documentation, the need for in-depth analysis, the lack of a framework for the new IS and a significant need for resources.

 The company has a very hierarchical structure with poor communication.
 Managers are unmotivated and have a very directive style.
-Internal communication is very unsatisfactory: most communication is vertical, either upwards.
-Little confidence in management and the numbers down.
-The quality of information is poor.
+Internal communication is unsatisfactory: most communication is vertical.
+Staff show little confidence in management, the numbers are down and the quality of information is poor.

 Interpersonal relations are biased, information is distorted.
-Personal interests take precedence, islands of information are treasured by individuals.
+Personal interests and islands of information take precedence.